 Please note that to use the discount code below, you must book direct with Air Canada for flights to Ottawa (YOW), Montreal (YUL), or Toronto Pearson or Billy Bishop airports (YYZ/YTZ).
 Codeshare flights operated by other airlines will not be discounted with the code.
 Travel is valid between 19 April 2026 and 9 May 2026.

-These Conference Information documents replace the older "Conference Circulars" and are officially published information and updates regarding participation, voting, and registration for the 31st Triennial World Conference.
+These Conference Information documents replace the "Conference Circulars" used for previous conferences and are officially published information and updates regarding participation, voting, and registration for the 31st Triennial World Conference.
 All documents here will be circulated to members by email, but please also check back regularly for any updates.

 On 29 April 2026, we will combine activities across Ottawa and the surrounding region with ACWW's traditional "Women Walk the World".